alchemycodelab/javascript-career-track-prerequisites/try-catch.md

 ===

 Potentials errors can be "caught" in JavaScript by putting the code you want to "try" into a try block.
-Then if an error occurs, it will be passed to the "catch" block:
+If an error occurs in the code being run in the `try`, control flow will be passed to the "catch" block and include the error that occurred:

 ```js
 const person = undefined;